vanhoangkha/Networking-fundamentals/Day48_QoS_Quality_of_Service.md

 ---

-SHAPING / POLICING
+SHAPING / Kiểm soát

-- TRAFFIC SHAPING and POLICING are both used to control the RATE of TRAFFIC
+- Định hình lưu lượng and Kiểm soát are both used to control the RATE of TRAFFIC
 - SHAPING
     - Buffers TRAFFIC in a QUEUE if the TRAFFIC RATE goes over the CONFIGURED RATE

-- POLICING
+- Kiểm soát
     - DROPS TRAFFIC if the TRAFFIC RATE goes over the CONFIGURED RATE
-        - POLICING also has the option of RE-MARKING the TRAFFIC, instead of DROPPING
+        - Kiểm soát also has the option of RE-Đánh dấu the TRAFFIC, instead of DROPPING
     - “BURST” TRAFFIC over the CONFIGURED RATE is allowed for a short period of time
     - This accommodates DATA APPLICATIONS which typically are “bursty” in nature (ie: not constant stream)
     - The amount of BURST TRAFFIC allowed is configurable

-- In BOTH cases, CLASSIFICATION can be used to ALLOW for different RATES for different KINDS of TRAFFIC
+- In BOTH cases, Phân loại can be used to ALLOW for different RATES for different KINDS of TRAFFIC
 - WHY would you want to LIMIT the RATE that TRAFFIC is SENT / RECEIVED ?

 ![image](https://github.com/psaumur/CCNA/assets/106411237/09771d78-4570-4300-97e1-adba77fe28b4)